-Your Baby is now a fetus 🙂 This means your baby has gone beyond the embryonic stage and is now officially called a fetus.
-At this point, all of the major parts of Your Baby ’s body have developed.
+Your Child is now a fetus 🙂 This means your baby has gone beyond the embryonic stage and is now officially called a fetus.
+At this point, all of the major parts of Your Child ’s body have developed.

 Since you are about to enter the second trimester, many of the worst pregnancy symptoms may subside.

-Your Baby is a bit larger than 4 cm and weighs about 8 g — the size of garlic.
+Your Child is a bit larger than 4 cm and weighs about 8 g — the size of garlic.

 The hands: The ebbed hands and feet are separating and looking more clear in shape.
 On the front of the fingers, we can now make out some space, where little fingernails will soon start to grow.

-You may now have more energy and fewer mood swings since Your Baby ’s placenta has taken up hormone production.
+You may now have more energy and fewer mood swings since Your Child ’s placenta has taken up hormone production.

 More appetite: You might be feeling a bit hungrier these days.
 But just because you’re eating for two doesn’t mean you should eat everything.
 You gain weight efficiently during pregnancy by choosing the most nutritious foods and minimizing processed foods.